jordantseng/Online-video-games-shop/README.md

 ## Usage

-In the client and server directory, to install all the dependencies, you should respectively run:
+In the root and client directory, to install all the dependencies, you should respectively run:

 #### `npm install`